Great Stella Manual

 Exporting Models

-2D images can be exported in various formats.
-To do this, use the "File->Export Image..." menu item.
-An image of the current view is exported (so make sure you click in the view you want to export first).
+2D images and videos can be exported in various formats.
+To do this, use the "File→Export Image/Video..." menu item (keyboard shortcut: X).
+An image or video of the current view is exported (make sure you click in the view you want to export first).
+Videos may include animation of various things including rotation, net folding, dual morphing, and cross-section depth changing.
+You may also export tours as videos.
+Videos may be previewed in the main window.

 Credits